Ashu-NT/project_manager_Lite/docs/pm_modernization/R5G_WORKLOAD_MANAGEMENT_HARDENING.md

 - R4.4 Resource Leveling regression: 14 passed.
 - R4.5 Gantt hardening/closure regression: 23 passed.

 No commit was created by the R5G implementation agent.
-R5H and R6 have not started.
+R5H is complete and R6 has not started.